plancksecurity/foundation-planckCoreV3/doc/build-macos.md

 Usually, `unset LC_CTYPE` is sufficient to take care of the problem, but it depends on your macOS's regional and language settings and which terminal emulator you use.
 This is a bug in Python, see [https://bugs.python.org/issue18378#msg215215](https://bugs.python.org/issue18378#msg215215).

+## Testing
-The unit tests can be run without the engine library being installed, however `system.db` must be installed:
+The unit tests can be run without the engine library being installed, however `system.db` must be installed.
+Install it like this:

 ~~~
 make -C db install